-The children within this stage are deemed as per the code of practice to have special education needs as...'their learning difficulty or disability calls for special education provision, namely provision different from or additional to that normally available to pupils of the same age.' (paragraph 6.15)
+The children within this stage are deemed as per the code of practice to have special educational needs as...'their learning difficulty or disability calls for special education provision, namely provision different from or additional to that normally available to pupils of the same age.' (paragraph 6.15)

-Where there is a prolonged concern for the progress of a child (more than one term) and the Early Identification of Support meetings and targets made have not had a positive impact on the child's progress the SENCO will co-ordinate a SEN support meeting with class teacher, SENCO/Headteacher, support workers/TA's (as appropriate) and parents/carers.
-Here agreement is sought that quality first teaching has not been able to address the lack of progress.
-The purpose of this meeting, to review impact of support to date and to consider further options such as increased support / intervention and possible referral to other agencies.
+Where there is a prolonged concern for the progress of a child (more than one term) and the Early Identification of Support meetings and targets made have not had the required impact on the child's progress the class teacher in consultation with the SENDCo will co-ordinate a SEN support meeting with class teacher and parents/carers and if appropriate the SENDCo/Headteacher/School Nurse.

+The purpose of this meeting, to review the impact of support to date and to consider further options such as increased support / intervention and possible referral to other agencies.
 Where there is the agreement/need for the increase in support this will be highlighted on the child's Personal Provision Map.

 Targets are to be set on a termly basis with reviews involving all professionals and staff members.
-All paperwork will be circulated one week prior to a review meeting.